LionSec/katoolin/README.md

 The old katoolin does potentially dangerous operations such as modifying and *deleting* important system configuration files.
 This has been changed.

 - __Easier maintenance of Kalis packages__
 The old katoolin makes it difficult to add new packages to the package list due to the way katoolin was programmed.
-Changing the package list is now a lot easier.
+Maintaining the package list is now a lot easier.

 - __Cleaner code__
 Due to poor code quality katoolin was unmaintainable and had to be rewritten from scratch. katoolin3 aims to be more readable and easier to maintain.